Cholstat

 Warnings

-Do not use CHOLSTAT if:
+Do not take CHOLSTAT if:

 • you are allergic to pravastatin sodium, any other medicine used to reduce the level of cholesterol in your blood or any of the ingredients listed at the end of this leaflet.